Guild Home Video: Decline

-By the early 1990s, the home video industry was changing drastically as the video trade was being dominated more and more by the big studios.
+By the early 1990s, the home video industry was changing drastically as the video trade was being dominated more and more by the major studios.
 It was in this climate that GHV had its climax in major success.
 In 1988, they secured a distribution deal with Hollywood mini-major Carolco Pictures, which resulted in them gaining exclusive UK video rights for big budget blockbuster movies such as Terminator 2: Judgment Day, Total Recall, Cliffhanger, Rambo III and Judge Dredd.
-GHV merged with Pathé in 1996, forming Guild Pathé Cinema Limited.